Risk-Team/Climate-HAzard-Toolbox-CHAT-/README.md

 6. **int_month**: numerical.
 Automatic plotting by season.
 Can either take 6 or 3
 7. **trends**: logical.
 Apply linear regression or not
 8. **palette**: character.
 User specified color palette

+**A more detailed description of the functions being developed can be found in the training folder**